Severe vomiting in pregnancy

 - low blood pressure (hypotension) when standing

-Unlike regular pregnancy sickness, HG may not get better by 14 weeks.
+Unlike regular pregnancy sickness, HG may not get better by 16 to 20 weeks.
 It may not clear up completely until the baby is born, although some symptoms may improve at around 20 weeks.

-See your GP or midwife if you have severe nausea and vomiting, ideally before you start suffering from dehydration and weight loss.
+See your GP or midwife if you have severe nausea and vomiting.
+Getting help early can help you avoid dehydration and weight loss.

 There are other conditions that can cause nausea and vomiting, and your doctor will need to rule these out first.